apache/trafficcontrol/docs/source/api/deliveryservices_id_capacity.rst

 		"maintenancePercent": 0
 	}}

 ..
-[1] Users with the roles "admin" and/or "operations" will be able to see details for *all* Delivery Services, whereas any other user will only see details for the Delivery Services their Tenant is allowed to see.
+[1] Users with the roles "admin" and/or "operations" will be able to see details for *all* :term:`Delivery Service`\ s, whereas any other user will only see details for the :term:`Delivery Service`\ s their Tenant is allowed to see.